 Now, let's look more closely at spirals and ellipticals.
 When examining the color pictures of the spiral galaxies you should have noticed that the spiral arms are generally bluer in color than their bulges.
 Hot young stars are present in spiral arms!
 That is where all of the young stars are.
 But in the bulges of spirals, the color is much redder-the bulge is made up of mostly old, red stars.
 In fact, the bulges of spiral galaxies look similar to elliptical galaxies.
 Compare the large bulge of the Sombrero galaxy (Picture #27) to the giant E0 galaxy M87 (Picture #23).
-(3 points) If the bulges of spiral galaxies are made-up of old, red giant stars, what does this say about elliptical galaxies?
 (3 points)

 It is likely that you have learned about the emission of light by hydrogen atoms in your lecture sessions (or during the spectroscopy lab).
 Hydrogen is the dominant element in the Universe, and can be found everywhere.
 The brightest emission line in the visual spectrum of hydrogen is a red line at 656 nm.
 This gives glowing hydrogen gas a pinkish color.
 When we take pictures of glowing clouds of hydrogen gas they are dominated by this pink light.
-During the course of this semester, you will also hear about 'HII' regions (such as the "Orion Nebula", see the monthly skycharts for February found in the back of this lab manual).
+During the course of this semester, you will also hear about 'HII" regions (such as the "Orion Nebula", see the monthly skycharts for February found in the back of this lab manual).
 HII regions form when hot O and B stars are born.
 These stars are so hot that they ionize the nearby hydrogen gas, causing it to glow.
 When we look at other spiral galaxies, we see many HII regions in them, just like those found in our Milky Way.